Julio-Vasquez/TheForgiveness/README.md

 ## License

-*	This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.
+*	This project is licensed under the Proprietary License - see the [LICENSE](LICENSE.md) file for details.